-- 1 teaspoon fine salt
+- 1 teaspoon salt

 - 2 large eggs

-- 1/2 cup maple syrup
+- 1/2 cup maple syrup (140g)

-- 2 1/2 cups whole milk
+- 2 1/2 cups whole milk (590 ml)

-- 1/2 cup coconut oil
+- 1/2 cup coconut oil (112g)

 - Preheat the oven to 400 F.

-- Pour the maple syrup, milk, and oil into the eggs and whisk until well mixed.
+- Whisk the eggs in a medium bowl until blended, then pour in the maple syrup, milk, and oil and whisk until well mixed.

-- Bake at 400 F for 30-35 minutes, until a toothpick inserted in the center comes out clean and the top is lightly browned.
+- Bake at 400 F for 30 minutes, until a toothpick inserted in the center comes out clean and the top is lightly browned.